Bowes Primary School

 It may also allow you to teach in the EU and EEA, though this could change after 2020.

 If you’re planning to teach overseas, you should always check what qualifications are needed in the country you’d like to teach in.

 - Course length

 - Other, 4 terms.

 About the course

-School Direct is a school-led teacher training route where the majority of your time will be spent in your training school.
+The Apprenticeship programme is an employment-based route offering you a way to qualify as a teacher (QTS) while based mainly in a school.
 The content and the focus of the training programme will be targeted to meet your individual needs.
 You will also have the benefit of receiving training from Middlesex University and making use of their extensive resources, including the library and student support services.

 Bowes Primary School, as the Lead school in the partnership, will coordinate the selection and recruitment process.
 If shortlisted for interview, candidates will spend a full day in school participating in the following:

 - A 20 minute observed session with a small group of children

 - A written and maths task